dclelland/UrsusChat/README.md

 ### Chat list row

 - [ ] Is this finished...?
 Do we need swipe to delete?
 Context menus?
+Swipe to mark as read/unread

 ### Chat view